wttech/bobcat/docs/_docs/guides/first-aem-test.md

   }
 }
 ```
- - We have empty test method, JUnit BeforeEach and AfterEach methods
+ - We have an empty test method, JUnit BeforeEach and AfterEach methods
- - `@Epic` and `@Feature` are Allure annotations.
+ - `@Epic` and `@Feature` are Allure annotations

 ### Login to AEM

-Our configuration already has neccessary parameters, but sometimes instance address or password have to be changed.
-In template project for developer instance they are kept in `dev.yaml`
+Our configuration already has the necessary parameters, but sometimes the instance address or password have to be changed.
+In the template project for the developer instance they are kept in `dev.yaml`:
 ```yaml
 dev:
   author.url: http://127.0.0.1:4502